thesadru/disnake/docs/api.rst

         The guild's rules channel.

-        If this could not be found then it falls back to a :class:`Object` with the ID being set.
+        If this cold not be fond then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.rules_channel`.